Many student loan borrowers are torn between saving for retirement and paying down their student loans.

 Because this is relatively new territory, many employers don’t know about this option, and many others will be hesitant to do so.
 However, some employers may embrace the opportunity.
 The matching cost to the employer is the same whether the match is based upon a student loan payment or a retirement contribution.

-Talk to your boss or HR department to discuss the fact that employers may now match contributions based on student loan payments.
+Discuss with your boss or HR how employers can now match contributions based on student loan payments.
 Many companies are looking for ways to attract young, talented people, and this could be very appealing.

 Turn Retirement Tax Breaks into Lower Student Loan Payments